groundwater/node-make/README.md

 ## NMakefile

-An NMakefile compiles is written in coffee script, but briefer.
+An NMakefile compiles is written in coffee script, but without the boilerplate.
-The NMake library inserts all the ugly boilerplate.
+NMake defines a template for the file in the Mustache template language.

 The _hello world_ of NMakefile is:

 	hello: